 Opus has an extensive appetizer menu and creative signature drinks.
 These things make it a popular stop for patrons near and far.

 Confession: The Hibiscus Bloom cocktails were so smooth, more like drinking fruit punch.
-(Good thing we took the trolley!)
+(Good thing I took the trolley!)

 This diverse mix of amazing flavors and good fun ended our Boston to Salem day trip on a positive note.